 Val Ferret from top to bottom

-Proceeding in the opposite direction to the course of the stream, from the mouth of the valley towards the Col du Grand Ferret, four sections can be distinguished.
+Proceeding up stream, from the mouth of the valley towards the Col du Grand Ferret, four sections can be distinguished.

 Attractions in Val Ferret